awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.Parameters.md

 Sets the maximum number of database objects that might use query plan management\.
 A database object is what gets created with the CREATE DATABASE SQL statement\.

 **Important**
-You must set `apg_plan_mgmt.max_databases` at the cluster or DB instance level and it requires a DB instance restart for a new value to take effect\.
+Set `apg_plan_mgmt.max_databases` at the cluster or DB instance level\.
+It requires a DB instance restart for a new value to take effect\.

 ****